Pravalikamarothu/AI-Dynamic-Pricing-Store/README.md

 # AI-Driven Dynamic Pricing E-commerce System

-A full-stack application that uses machine learning to dynamically price products in real-time based on inventory levels, competitor prices, sales data, and other market factors.
+A full-stack responsive application that uses machine learning to dynamically price products in real-time based on inventory levels, competitor prices, sales data, and other market factors.

 ## 🚀 Features